ppiter/AIO-project/README.md

 # AIO-project
 All in one project for CI local playground

+## Docker from docker

+## Flask application

+## Jenkins example